 Served: < 1 year

-Bud was born June 6, 1901 in Cincinnati to George (of Ontario, Canada) and Henrietta (Grosheim) Seaman.
-He was 13 years old and the oldest son of five children when, in 1914, his father died.
-He found employment at the John Shillito Company.
+Bud was born June 6, 1901 in Cincinnati, the oldest child born to George (of Ontario, Canada) and Henrietta (Grosheim of Kentucky) Seaman.
+He was 13 years old with four siblings when, in 1914, his father died.
+He found employment at the John Shillito Company to support his family.
 By 1918 as a 16-year-old, he was driving a truck and his mother remarried.
-During 1922 he was still listed as a chauffeur, but also a salesman for the Cincinnati Parfay Company at 552 W. McMicken.
+During 1922 he was still listed as Chauffeur, but also a salesman for the Cincinnati Parfay Company at 552 W. McMicken.

-Sometime after June 1922, he was appointed Deputy Marshal in the Village of North College Hill.
+Sometime after May 1923, Bud was appointed Deputy Marshal in the Village of North College Hill.
 It is likely, based on strategies employed by villages in this era, he was hired to work at night, opposite the Marshal, and possibly as a speed enforcement officer.
 By day, he was still driving a truck.

-Deputy Marshal Seaman died in General Hospital, from a fractured skull, five days later at 10 p.m. on June 17, 1923.
+Later, it was realized that Deputy Marshal Seaman’s injury was serious, a fractured skull.
+He died in General Hospital, five days after the crash at 10 p.m. on June 17, 1923.

-He was survived by his mother, Henrietta; stepfather, John Deschene; siblings, Alberta (24), Marguerite Seaman (19), Evelyn Seaman (16), and Willis Seaman (14); and stepbrother, Leland Deschene (9).
+Marshal Seaman was survived by his mother, Henrietta (Seaman) Deschene; stepfather, John Deschene; siblings, Alberta Seaman (24), Marguerite Seaman (19), Evelyn Seaman (16), and Willis Seaman (14); and stepbrother, Leland Deschene (9).
 He was buried in Evergreen Cemetery on June 20, 1923.
-Henrietta Seaman Deschene was buried with him in 1943.
+His mother was buried with him in 1943.

-This narrative was revised September 20, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched and revised May 24, 2019 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society Vice President.
+All rights are reserved to him and the Greater Cincinnati Police Museum.